tapis-project/documentation/source/technical/pods.rst

     t.pods.get_pod_logs(pod_id='docpod')

-The response should be similar to the following:
+The response should be similar to the following (actual output will vary based on your template version):

 .. code-block:: python